R-Group-Devs/morphs-frontend/README.md

-# forms-nft-minting-frontend
+# morphs-nft-minting-frontend

-Minting site for the Forms NFT drop.
+Minting site for the Morphs NFT drop.